sarahciston/shequalifies/posts/field2-dataIds.md

 How do I know if I've lost feeling in my data body, and what even is data anyway?
 There's too much of it to bother knowing what it is, but Miriam Posner and Lauren Klein (2017) build on definitions by Christine Borgman and Daniel Rosenberg to argue that, in addition to being "contingent and time-based" as well as "_specifically_ rhetorical," they add "categorization and computability" (1).
 Importantly, Posner and Klein call data as much an orientation to source material as a kind of knowlege (2).
 What's interesting about this is the whole point of data now is to sound not-contingent but fixed, not-rhetorical but indesputable---oozing with Truthiness.
 And this orientation to knowledge joins us from, yes, probably as early as the Enlightenment--because science!
 You probably know the rest.

-**Along the way we'll cover why your iPhone isn't as sassy as it ought to be or as useful in the trenches of war, whether a 1983 computer is better at your feelings than you are, the importance of critical biometric consciousness, why donating your data is better than having it extracted, how to heal from data trauma, and the subversive qualities that can help us escape data colonialism---namely: embodiment, adaptability, open-access, ...**
+Along the way we'll cover why your iPhone isn't as sassy or as useful in the trenches as it ought to be, whether a 1983 computer is better at your feelings than you are, the importance of critical biometric consciousness, why donating your data is better extraction, how to heal from data trauma, and some of the strategies that might help us escape data colonialism---namely: embodiment, adaptability, access, communities of care.
-**qualities these works share: open, adaptable in format; user designed; embodied not imposed upon a body; reappropriate; hyperboly or activism;
-old to new: increasingly producing closed systems that impose the tools or platforms that mediate, although users/artists still misuse, borrow, steal; new tech more subtly makes use of what's already on the body, violence more insidious (for some, at least)
-**

 ## 1. history was awful and the present isn't looking pretty